pyladies/pyladies-kit/docs/organizer/website/global.md

-# Developing on the Global PyLadies Website
+# Global PyLadies Website

+Learn how to contribute to the Global PyLadies [website](https://pyladies.com).

 (setupenv)=